vkbo/novelWriter/docs/source/index.rst

 The project storage is suitable for version control software, and also well suited for file synchronisation tools.
 All text is saved as plain text files with a meta data header.
 The core project structure is stored in a single project XML file.
 Other meta data is primarily saved as JSON files.
-See also the :ref:`a_storage` section for more details.
+See the :ref:`a_intro_storage` section for more details.

 Any operating system that can run Python 3 and has the Qt 5 libraries should be able to run novelWriter.
 It runs fine on Linux, Windows and macOS, and users have tested it on other platforms